waltterir/waltterir/README.md

 Backend-focused developer with a strong interest in building APIs and systems, while also open to frontend and fullstack development with React

 ## Currently
-- Building a Personal Finance Dashboard (React + TypeScript)
+- Building and deploying a REST API (FastAPI + SQLModel + SQLite)
-- Building a REST API (FastAPI + SQLModel + SQLite)
+- Learning backend architecture and cloud deployment (GCP VM)
-- Improving TypeScript and clean code practices
+- Finishing a Personal Finance Dashboard (React + TypeScript) — MVP nearly complete, planning fullstack version

 ## Tech Stack

 **Frontend**